 How to use a VPN on Mac on a daily basis

 Having easy access to a VPN from your Mac is critical nowadays.
-Connecting to a public Wi-Fi at the airport or from your hotel room without encrypting your traffic with a VPN is dangerous.
+Connecting to public Wi-Fi at the airport or from your hotel room without encrypting your traffic with a VPN is dangerous.
 Your data (passwords, credit card data, emails) can be intercepted and read by hackers standing just next to you.

-Thus, you need easy access to a VPN on your Mac.
+Thus, you need easy access to a VPN on your MacBook.
 Here are some tips you should keep in mind:

 - Have your VPN subscription up to date.
 By subscribing to annual or biannual plans, you reduce the risk of having your access to VPN servers cut off to a minimum.

 - Enable the run at the start-up option (if available) and have the VPN app accessible from the taskbar (menu bar).
 Thus, you will be able to turn on the VPN with one click (maybe, two).

 - Auto-connect to VPN when switching to an unsecured Wi-Fi.
 This is very useful when traveling, and your Mac automatically connects to various Wi-Fi networks.